desertmonkey/RTDtestRST/docs/quick-start-guide/index.rst

     cumulus@switch:~$ net pending
     cumulus@switch:~$ net commit

-!
-The command prompt in the terminal does not reflect the new hostname until you either log out of the switch or start a new shell.
+..note:: The command prompt in the terminal does not reflect the new hostname until you either log out of the switch or start a new shell.

-!
   When you use this NCLU command to set the hostname, DHCP **does not** override the hostname when you reboot the switch.
 However, if you disable the hostname setting with NCLU, DHCP **does** override the hostname the next time you reboot the switch.

 To update the timezone, use the NTP interactive mode: